 Beginning Fall 2013, students in late starting classes and modular programs will not be paid for their respective units until after the class begins.
 Disbursements will be adjusted accordingly.

 Higher One Disbursement Processing

 College of the Desert has contracted with Higher One to assist with disbursing federal Pell Grant to students beginning with the Summer 2013 semester.
-Cards are being shipped to students as they register for Summer and Fall 2013 classes.
+Cards are being shipped to students as they register for Summer, Fall and Spring classes.
 These cards can serve as a debit card and/or student ID (picture must be displayed on card).
 Additional information is available on www.mycodcard.com and our Higher One page by clicking on the link to your left.

 No Federal Direct Loans

 College of the Desert will no longer be participating in the Federal Direct Loan program beginning with the Fall 2013 semester.
 The College is making every effort to try and identify all free financial aid funds available for eligible students.
 Additionally, students can still borrow loans thru private lending institutions.
 For more information please refer to the Applying for Financial Aid section here.

 Pell Grant Bookstore Authorization

 A credit will be authorized for all CA resident students awarded a Pell Grant AND enrolled at least half-time (6 units) to purchase books thru the COD Bookstore beginning 1/13/14.
 For students whose files have been completed, the following information can be used to determine how much bookstore credit will be received: